kruus/gen-dnn/doc/cpp_vs_c.md

 ##### Comments about API functions:

 1. iteration: mostly done automatically by engine !
-  - implementation corresponds to primitive descriptor
+  - to find an implementation corresponds to primitive descriptor, check
+    - available on your CPU
     - correct data type,
     - compatible/convertible memory layout,
     - compatible with descriptor 'algorithm' specs
-    - available on your CPU
   - typically happens in background, by ordering tables of layer ops in order of decreasing speed, so the first "match" is likely to be the fastest
     - so all-C++ kernels may be very slow
 2. query functions
   - tedious to use; C++ API can use getters for private data (nicer)